williamholland/gimp-scriptfu-examples/README.md

 file I _think_ it only exposes `re-match`, which you can learn to use by looking at the example included here.

-# Installation

-For me scripts need to go into `~/.config/GIMP/2.10/scripts/`

-# Testing Checklist
+## Testing Checklist

 * does it work when no image is open?
 * does it work when the image has not yet been saved?

-#  Best Practices
+##  Best Practices Checklist

 * are images/drawables in memory deleted when not needed?

+## Gotchas

+* most GIMP functions return a list, even if you're only expecting one return value so if something isn't working as expected try wrapping it in `car`

+# Installation

+For me scripts need to go into `~/.config/GIMP/2.10/scripts/`